-- Copies of national and local labor codes, health and safety regulations, and environmental requirements

-- Employee handbook (terms and conditions of employment)

-- Collective Bargaining Agreements (CBA)

-- Personnel files that include employment contract and copies of identification

-- Disciplinary system

-- Records of disciplinary notices

-- Retrenchment procedure

-- Grievance procedure

-- Records of reported grievances with management response
+- Copies of national and local labor codes, health and safety regulations, and environmental requirements - Employee handbook (terms and conditions of employment) - Collective Bargaining Agreements (CBA) - Records of trainings for managers, supervisor, and workers (training attendance logs, content, quizzes, etc.) - Personnel files that include employment contract and copies of identification - o Disciplinary system - Records of disciplinary notices - Retrenchment procedure - o Grievance procedure - Records of reported grievances with management response - Retrenchment materials (policy, procedures, and any documentation related to retrenchments or furloughs within the last three years) - o Insurance, tax and other required receipts

-discrimination in the world of work.
+Hundreds of millions of people suffer from discrimination in the world of work.
 This not only violates a most basic human right but has wider social and economic consequences.
 Discrimination stifles opportunities, wasting the human talent needed for economic progress, and accentuates social tensions and inequalities.
-Combating discrimination is an essential part of promoting decent work, and success on this front is felt well beyond the workplace.3 The topic of discrimination is covered in the following ILO instruments:
+Combating discrimination is an essential part of promoting decent work, and success on this front is felt well beyond the workplace.
+The topic of discrimination is covered in the following ILO instruments: